Joan Baez: Early and personal life

-Presently, Baez is a resident of Woodside, California, where she lived with her mother until the latter's death in 2013.
+Baez remained close to her younger sister Mimi up until Mimi's death in 2001 and mentioned in the 2009 American Masters documentary that she had grown closer to her older sister Pauline in later years.
+Currently, Baez is a resident of Woodside, California, where she lived with her mother until the latter's death in 2013.
 She has said that her house has a backyard tree house in which she spends time meditating, writing, and "being close to nature".
-She remained close to her younger sister Mimi up until Mimi's death in 2001 and mentioned in the 2009 American Masters documentary that she had grown closer to her older sister Pauline in later years.

-Since stepping down from the stage, she has devoted herself to portraiture.
-Due to false assumptions that have been promoted about her, Baez stated in 2019 that she has never been part of the feminist movement, and is not a vegetarian.
+Since stepping down from the stage in 2019, she has devoted herself to portraiture.
+Owing to false assumptions that have been promoted about her, Baez stated in 2019 that she was not a vegetarian and had not been part of the second-wave feminist movement, remarking that her stardom shielded her from the everyday struggles of other women.
+She is the subject of the 2023 documentary Joan Baez: I Am a Noise in which she reflected on among other things her personal struggles, her political activism, and her personal and professional relationship with Bob Dylan.
+She also related that Mimi and she had struggled with depression and after years of therapy came to believe that they had been abused by their father.
+In her 2024 poetry collection When You See My Mother Ask Her to Dance, Joan Baez said that she has been diagnosed with Dissociative Identity Disorder.

 Music career

-The opening line of Baez's memoir And a Voice to Sing With is "I was born gifted" (referring to her singing voice, which she explained was given to her and for which she can take no credit).
+The opening line of Baez's memoir And a Voice to Sing With is "I was born gifted", referring to her singing voice, which she explained was given to her and for which she can take no credit.
 A friend of Joan's father gave her a ukulele.
 She learned four chords, which enabled her to play rhythm and blues, the music she was listening to at the time.
 Her parents, however, were fearful that the music would lead her into a life of drug addiction.
 When Baez was 13, her aunt took her to a concert by folk musician Pete Seeger, and Baez found herself strongly moved by his music.
 She soon began practicing the songs of his repertoire and performing them publicly.
-One of her very earliest public performances was at a retreat in Saratoga, California, for a youth group from Temple Beth Jacob, a Redwood City, California, Jewish congregation.
+One of her earliest public performances was at a retreat in Saratoga, California, for a youth group from Temple Beth Jacob, a Redwood City, California, Jewish congregation.
 A few years later, in 1957, Baez bought her first Gibson acoustic guitar.